-Medicare Advantage plans combine the benefits of Medicare Part A (hospital insurance) and Medicare Part B (medical insurance) in a single plan.
+Medicare Advantage plans combine the benefits of Medicare Part A (hospital insurance) and Medicare Part B (medical insurance) into a single plan.
 Medicare Part C is another term for Medicare Advantage.
 Medicare Advantage plans often include Medicare Part D (prescription drug coverage), too.
 Medicare Advantage Plans are NOT the same thing as supplemental coverage.
 See FamilyCare's Making Medicare Simple handbook.

 2. What is a Low-Income Subsidy?

-A Low-Income Subsidy is “Extra Help” for people with Medicare who have limited income and resources to pay for Medicare prescription drug coverage.
+A low-income subsidy is “Extra Help” for people with Medicare who have limited income and resources to pay for Medicare prescription drug coverage.
 If you qualify for “extra help,” you will receive help paying the monthly premium for Medicare prescription drug coverage.
 The amount of extra help you get will be based on your income and resources.
-You can apply for extra help by calling Social Security at 1-800-772-1213 (TTY 1-800-325-0778) or visiting www.socialsecurity.gov.
+To apply for extra help:

 3. When can I first enroll in Medicare?